resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 ![deploying sketch to board](./images/deploy-code_upload.jpg)

 9. Finally, click on Sketch in the toolbar and select Upload Using Programmer.
 This action will download the code to the microcontroller.

+## Pin Basics
+The Curiosity Nano board we are using for this lab has 28 pins that can be controlled by the Arduino.
+Each pin serves different functions.
+In Lab 1, we will focus on GPIO pins.
+GPIO stands for General-Purpose Input/Output.
+These pins can either send or read binary values (1's and 0's), which allows them to control devices like LEDs, read button states, or communicate with external devices.

+Of the 28 pins, 25 can function as GPIO pins, with pin PF5 tied to an onboard LED, making it usable only as an output pin.
+The GPIO pins are shown in gray in the pinout image below.

+When using GPIO pins in Arduino, we need to define each pin before using it.
+Since Arduino can program various boards, each pin is assigned a number.
+For our board, the pins are numbered 0 to 27.
+The corresponding pin numbers can be seen in the image below.

+To define a pin in Arduino, you will use the following syntax:

+#define nameUsedForPin number

+In the setup method, you initialize the pin with:

+pinMode(nameUsedForPin, OUTPUT);

+For example, to define pin PF5 (pin 25), you would write:

+#define LEDPin 25
+pinMode(LEDPin, OUTPUT);

+This sets up pin 25 (PF5) as an output pin.

+To change the pin's output, you can use the following commands:

+To set the output to 1 (HIGH):

+digitalWrite(pinName, HIGH);

+To set the output to 0 (LOW):

+digitalWrite(pinName, LOW);

+Below is an example code to make pin PF5 blink an LED:

+#define LED_Pin 25

+// The setup function runs once when you press reset or power the board void setup() {
+  pinMode(LED_Pin, OUTPUT);  // Initialize pin PF5 as an output
+}

+// The loop function runs over and over again void loop() {
+  digitalWrite(LED_Pin, HIGH);  // Turn the LED on delay(1000);                  // Wait for a second
+  digitalWrite(LED_Pin, LOW);   // Turn the LED off delay(1000);                  // Wait for a second
+}